electronicayciencia/EasyMCP2221/README.rst

 Easy MCP2221
 =====================================================

-The objective of this project is to provide a **normal computer** with the capabilities of a **basic microcontroller**.
+Easy MCP2221 is a Python module to interface with Microchip MCP2221 and MCP2221A.

-Easy MCP2221 is a Python module to interface the chip MCP2221 and MCP2221A.
+Connected to the USB port, this 14 pin chip part can provide a **normal computer** with the capabilities of a **basic microcontroller**.

-MCP2221 is a simple 14 pin chip with USB interface and these peripherals:
+MCP2221's peripherals:

 - 4 GPIO
 - 3 channel ADC